 The attendees broke up into four groups and discussed their preferences for concepts as well as brainstormed specific ideas for redevelopment.
-Their favorite best practices projects were Chapel Hill, North Carolina, and they preferred making gateway improvements over improvements to Race Street in the near future.
-They liked components of both concepts.
-Specific comments included:
+Their favorite best practices project was the Mercado Market Square in San Antonio.
+In Concept A, they liked the parks, open space and trials as well as infill in the core.
+They favored all components of Concept B. Specific comments were: